zaach/lex-parser/README.md

 // Off Topic
 // ---------
 //
-// Do not specify the xregexp option as we want the XRegExp \p{...} regex macros converted to
+// Do NOT specify the xregexp option as we want the XRegExp \p{...} regex macros converted to
 // native regexes and used as such:
 //
 // %options xregexp